 Once you have Git installed, you can set your e-mail address and username.
 This information will be saved in the Git configuration at the machine level and will also be used for each of the repositories you create locally.

-To set your username and e-mail, open a terminal window and execute the two following commands (replace the highlighted text with your username or e-mail):
+To set your username and e-mail, open a terminal window and execute the two following commands (replace the name portions of the command with your username or e-mail):

 Your Git username and e-mail are now set!